 The test is done to make sure that the baby does not have any hearing problems.
-Being able to hear well is important in a newborn’s life since a baby uses sound to assess his surroundings and to eventually learn how to speak.
+Being able to hear well is important for babies.
+Babies use sound to learn about their surroundings.
+They also use it to learn how to speak.

 What to Expect

 There are no special steps to prepare for this test.

 The most common newborn hearing tests are: